Taste Disorders (cont.)

 Some people are born with taste disorders, but most develop them after an injury or illness.
 Among the causes of taste problems are:

 - Radiation therapy for cancers of the head and neck

 - Exposure to certain chemicals, such as insecticides and some medications, including some common antibiotics and antihistamines

 - Head injury

-- Some surgeries to the ear, nose, and throat (e.g., third molar—wisdom tooth—extraction and middle ear surgery)
+- Some surgeries to the ear, nose, and throat (such as middle ear surgery) or extraction of the third molar (wisdom tooth)

 WebMD Oral Health

 Get tips for a healthy mouth.